Accepting intern and practicum students for 2025.

 Every parenting evaluation is a step toward a stronger, more secure future for the child.

-A parenting evaluation helps see how well a parent cares for their child.
+A parenting evaluation helps determine how well a parent cares for their child.
 It is often used during custody issues.
 The goal is to choose what is best for the child’s growth and safety.
-A parenting evaluation looks at love, care, and daily routines.
+The evaluation looks at love, care, and daily routines.

 Sometimes, a parental capacity evaluation is also done.
-It checks if a parent can meet the child’s needs now and later.
+This checks whether a parent can meet the child’s needs now and in the future.
 These steps help children grow up in safe and loving homes.

 A parenting evaluation checks how well a parent can care for their child.